lemonrock/tcp-engine/README.md

 * The use of syncookies means that very large Ethernet Jumbo frames (those over 9000 bytes) are not effectively used for IPV6 TCP packets.
 * Likewise, the use of Ethernet frames over 1500 bytes are not effectively used for IPv4.
+* Experimental TCP options are often treated as duplicates as ExID parsing is not implemented.

 ## Supported & Unsupported Standards